Homebuilding Insights

 Buying Home Owner’s Insurance – What You Need to Know

-But remember – price isn’t the only consideration.
-Homeowner’s insurance policies differ greatly in what they cover - and more importantly – what they don’t cover.
-Different levels of coverage are available, so it’s important to purchase a plan that covers you adequately, but doesn’t loop you in with a higher-priced plan that offers more than you need.
-The value of a plan – the balance of price and coverage – is most important.
+Remember, though—price isn’t the only consideration.
+Homeowner’s insurance policies differ greatly in what they cover and, just as importantly, what they don’t cover.
+Your goal is to purchase a plan that covers you adequately without paying for extra protections you don’t need.
+The real value of any policy is the balance of coverage and cost.

-New construction is typically covered with one of three types of policies:
+New construction homes are typically covered by one of three policy types:

 • Fire or lightning